 3.)
 Keep Your Knife (Knives) Sharp

+A sharp knife is a safe knife.
 One of the most commonly mistaken things in knife safety is that people just do not keep their knives sharp.
 This results in several problems.
-First, you’ll often work much harder to accomplish a task with a dull knife.
+First, you’ll often work much harder to accomplish a task with a dull cutting edge.
 At this point, you’re using energy that isn’t worth it.

-Second, dull knives lead to some putting more pressure down.
+Second, a dull knife leads to some putting more pressure down.
 Sometimes, it’ll lead to people making wild cutting choices, which can all be unsafe.
 This is a good way to see injuries in the outdoors and especially in the kitchen.

 Cuts are terrible to get for the person but both places are terrible places to get cut.
 For the kitchen, it presents a possible health hazard to the food being prepared as well as the place where future food will be prepared.
 For the outdoors, cuts can become infected.

 Neither is good to see.
-Therefore, always keep your knife or knives sharp and you’ll likely never experience anything like this.
+Therefore, always keep the cutting edge of your knife or knives sharp and you’ll likely never experience anything like this.
 At least, that is the goal of a sharp knife.
 If it’s sharpened and still lacks a good ability to cut, get rid of that knife or those knives and invest in better ones.

 2.)
 Cut Away From Your Body

 It should be obvious that cutting toward your body can lead to numerous issues.
 However, some do not realize that this can be an issue.
-Remember, your knife is not a saw even if it’s serrated and looks kind of life one.
+Remember, your knife is not a saw even if the cutting edge is serrated and looks kind of like one.

 When you’re cutting something, you only go back and forth to the extension of the knife itself.
 You want to be away from the knife as best you can be with your elbow bending in and extending in a normal form.
 No further.